Gusto VS QuickBooks Workforce Comparison

 - Users can edit and update their employee information without contacting an admin

-- Includes local state tax support
+- Includes federal, state, and local payroll tax support

 - Offers on-call, certified HR professionals with the premium plan